gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 These high performance shoes will look very different than an ‘aggressive’ shoe.

 ## How to choose Your First Shoe

+Now that we have a lot of theoretical knowledge out of the way, let’s get to the actionable part of this guide:
+How to actually go about buying that first pair of shoes.

 ### Demands Placed On a First Shoe